M1ck4/hashtrack/README.md

 All results can be exported to timestamped folders in both JSON and CSV formats.
 This makes it easy to archive results, track changes over time, or load into external tools for further analysis.
 Logs are stored by default under the `logs/YYYY-MM-DD/` directory structure.

 **Log Cleanup**
-To prevent long-term clutter, HashTrack automatically removes old log folders after a configurable number of days.
+To prevent long term clutter, HashTrack automatically removes old log folders after a configurable number of days.
 This setting is managed through the config file or via command-line overrides.

 ---